How to Build Your Own Adirondack Rocking Chair

-Next, use a scrap of stock or a length of string along with your pencil to mark the semi-circular arcs for the curved backs as shown on page 7 of the plans.
+Next, use a scrap of stock or a length of string along with your pencil to mark the semi-circular arcs for the curved backs.
 Remove each board, cut the arcs on the band saw, and re-install.

 Attach the Seat Slats

 After the back slats have been cut and attached, be sure to give them a good sanding using your random orbital sander.
 Then, we'll turn our attention to the seat slats.

 Using your circular saw or compound miter saw, cut four sections of 1x4 to 48" in length, and another at 51" long.
 Then, using your band saw, cut a notch in the same side of each end of the longboard 1 1/2" in from each end, and 1 3/4" in from the same long edge of the board.
 These notches will allow the front board to be installed around the two vertical posts of the sides of the seat.